Cincinnati Bengals WR Tee Higgins leaps over two Baltimore Ravens defenders for incredible 52-yard catch

 On third-and-16, Bengals quarterback Joe Burrow heaved a ball downfield for Higgins.
 Higgins leaped over two defenders and clamped the ball between his orange gloves at the top of his jump for a 52-yard catch.

 At halftime, Higgins had seven catches for 129 yards and a touchdown.
-The Bengals had 333 total offensive yards, their third-highest total through the first two quarters since 1991, according to ESPN Stats and Information.
+The Bengals had 333 total offensive yards, their third-highest total through the first two quarters since 1991, according to ESPN Stats & Information data.

 THAT'S A CATCH. @teehiggins5 has 128 receiving yards in the first half.— Cincinnati Bengals (@Bengals) December 26, 2021